Montgomery County Little League

 First Aid Kits must be turned in at the end of this season along with equipment bags.
 This is so the kit can be checked for completeness and refurbished if necessary.

 Some Important First Aid Do’s and Don’ts

+- Talk to your team afterwards about the situation if it involves them.
 Often players are upset and worried when another player is injured.
 They need to feel safe and understand why the injury occurred.

 The most important help that you can provide to a victim who is seriously injured is to call for professional medical help.
 Make the call quickly, preferably from a cell phone near the injured person.
 If this is not possible send someone else to make the call from a nearby telephone.

 When the call is made, please be sure that you or another caller perform these four steps: